How to network on social media like a pro

 5. Practice good etiquette

 Good online networking etiquette means being professional and responding diplomatically to criticism.
-“This is an opportunity to wear the white hat, to be a good person and a non-complainer,” O’Shea says.
+“This is an opportunity to be a good person and a non-complainer,” O’Shea says.
 “The complainers are not the people anyone wants to do business with.”